SujaiHiremath/SujaiHiremath.github.io/pages/Idea Space.md

 5. [Friendships](#friendships)

 ## <u> Introduction </u>
 I define the collection of all possible ideas a human being can have as "Idea Space".
-I currently dedicate my personal life to exploring as much of Idea Space as I can - this means reading, learning skills, seeking new experiences and regularly changing as a human being.
-I aim to share my coherent findings here.
+I currently spend most of my personal life to exploring as much of Idea Space as I can - this means reading, learning skills, seeking new experiences and regularly changing my personality and values.
+I aim to share my coherent findings here, with each heading/subheading representing a different sector of Idea Space in my mind.

 ## <u> Philosophy </u>
 Philosophy is my favorite sub-section of Idea Space.
 Its hard to define rigidly, but I think philosophy generally attempts to answer Who?, What?, When?, Where?, Why? in a variety of symbolic and natural human languages.